eopeter/flutter_dialpad/README.md

 A phone dialer widget that can be added to any Flutter Application to enable ability to dial a number.
 This could be combined with a voip application to enable placing calls.

-This is a purely Dart widget with no dependency on Android or iOS.
+This is a purely Dart widget with no dependency on Android or iOS except for the flutter_dtmf package it uses for DTMF tone generation on pressing a button.
+You can turn it off my setting ```enableDtmf: true```

 ## Getting Started